 Oropouche virus disease: information for travellers and health professionals

 Oropouche virus disease is an arboviral disease caused by the Oropouche virus (OROV).
 The virus has been found to circulate in Central and Southern America and the Caribbean, where outbreaks are known to occur.
-During 2024, outbreaks have been reported in Brazil, Bolivia, Colombia, Peru, and more recently in Cuba.
+During 2024, outbreaks have been reported in Brazil, Bolivia, Colombia, Cuba, Dominican Republic, Ecuador, Guyana and Peru.
+As of 5 October 2024, a total of 10,275 confirmed cases, including two deaths have been reported in the Americas Region since the start of the year [1].

 There are no specific medications or vaccines to prevent OROV, but the risk of infection can be minimised by following bite avoidance measures when visiting areas with the infection.
-Treatment for Oropouche virus disease is supportive.
+Treatment for Oropouche virus disease is supportive (to manage the symptoms of the infection).

 Advice for travellers